 Another thing is going to meet someone to do work when it can be done remotely.
 For example, I once signed up for this job on Craigslist and the person suggested we met in person.
 I asked if we could have a Skype call instead and they agreed.
 It saved time and cost.

-Consuming content with no useful applications in your life
+Consuming content with no useful application in your life

 I used to delay the launch of my blog by reading articles on Medium.
 I had convinced myself that they were motivating me when really they were just a way to procrastinate.
 Sometimes, you have something important to accomplish and that’s when you should beware of what you consume and the people you surround yourself with.
 It’s trendy to be on top of celebrity news, but what real, practical value does it add if it’s not something that interests you?
 As Tim recommends, “cultivate selective ignorance” and read what will only help you take action.